 On the desk

 Because I have low vision and type all of my assignments, I have a desktop computer that takes up a large portion of my desk.
-I have an entire post on why I chose to bring a desktop computer to school here.
 I have an HP Sprout, an unique computer with a large touchpad and 3D scanner that runs Windows 10.

 Amazon Echo Dot

-I have an entire post on the Echo Dot here, and it has been amazing to see how much it has helped me in college.
+I have an entire post on the Echo Dot, and it has been amazing to see how much it has helped me in college.
 I most frequently use it to listen to music, check the weather, perform calculations, and listen to the news.

-I have a lot of electronics in my room- see the whole round up here.
-A surge protector is a definite necessity!
+I have a lot of electronics in my room and on my dorm desk, so a surge protector is a definite necessity!
 Please note that some colleges may require students to buy a certain brand, or have a limit on how many outlets the protector can have.
 In addition, my college bans extension cords from dorm rooms.

-In order to help me figure out how many pills are in a dose, I added tactile labels to the lids of pill bottles so I would know how many to take at a time (get the labels here).
+In order to help me figure out how many pills are in a dose, I added tactile labels to the lids of pill bottles so I would know how many to take at a time.
 Some of the over-the-counter medications I keep in my apartment include allergy pills, Neosporin, Ibuprofen, and Aleve.
 I keep all of my medications in their original containers, and have copies of prescription labels stored to my computer, where my name is clearly displayed.

 Part of life with low vision is constantly bumping into items and falling over.
 As a result, I have amassed quite the collection of band-aids, and store them in small fabric pouches for easy access.